Chidolue/Contact-Manager/README.md

 # Contact-Manager
-An application for managing users contacts, proving the CRUD functionalities.
+An application for managing users contacts, providing the CRUD Capabilities.